 If you came across the terms 'GameFi' or Play-to-Earn (P2E) for the first time, you would probably think to yourself, "It's just a game/a game bot," or wonder what all the commotion is about.'
-The GameFi and Play-to-Earn concepts, on the other hand, aren't just for games.
-The reality is, there's more to them than their collocative implications, and these game-changing developments can be traced to the infancy of cryptocurrency, the advent of Bitcoin.
+On the other hand, the GameFi and Play-to-Earn concepts aren't just for games.
+The reality is that there's more to them than their collocative implications, and these game-changing developments can be traced to the infancy of cryptocurrency, the advent of Bitcoin.

 Some years ago, intending to incorporate Bitcoin into the Minecraft server, gaming applications like Bitquest integrated Bitcoin as a currency in their virtual gaming world.
-Such efforts to homogenize gaming and crypto the way Bitquest attempted were the first steps close to the GameFi concept.
+Such efforts to homogenize gaming and crypto, as Bitquest attempted, were the first steps close to the GameFi concept.

 This blog will aptly answer the much-anticipated question about GameFi and its functionalities.

 GameFi is simply a hybrid amalgam of the words "Game" and "Finance - Decentralized Finance."